elastic/kibana/ui_framework/README.md

 #### Create a new component

-From the command line, run `npm run uiFramework:create`.
+From the command line, run `npm run uiFramework:createComponent`.

 First, you'll be prompted for what kind of component to create: